-The collections part of the website allows the user to free text search or search by tags such as artist, title, subject, feature and exhibition.
-We also included a browse facility to let users select a series of filters to hone in on artworks of interest.
+The collections part of the website allows the user to free text search or search by tags such as artist, artwork, subject.
+We also included a browse facility to let users select a series of filters to hone in on particular artworks of interest.

-On an individual artwork page you can read about the artwork, share, download, and favourite the images.
-Due to our high resolution imagery taken as part of our digitisation project, user can also use a zoom tool on the website to get a close up view of the images.
+On an individual artwork page you can access deeper contextual information like audio and video content, and explore different avenues through related information.
+Artwork images can be shared, downloaded, and favourited.
+Due to our high resolution imagery, users can also use a zoom tool to get a close up view of the images.

-The July launch also included the ability for users to order artworks as Prints.
-This meant the development of a Print selection tool which lets a customer select the artwork they want, the size, the print paper, and frame colour.
-It also meant the development of a simple to use basket system and checkout process.
+The July 2016 launch also included the option for users to order artworks as prints.
+This meant the development of a print selection tool which lets a customer select the artwork they want, the size, the print paper, and frame colour.
+It also meant the development of a simple to use basketing system and checkout process.